mykelalvis/FATESRD/General/Example Stunts.md

 **Supernatural Survivalism:** You've spent time in the Nevernever and have a pretty good idea of how to survive there.
 Add two to your Survival skill as long as you are in the Nevernever.
 **They're In the Trees:** Basic wilderness survival includes a great deal of stealth.
 You may use your Survival skill for the Hiding and Ambush trappings of the Stealth skill as long as you are outdoors.
 **Fisherman:** You fish.
 It’s how you get your food.
 When attempting to Live Off The Land in an area of water, add three to your Survival skill.
 **Maelstrom-Weathering Indifference:** Thunderstorms don't scare you.
 Sometimes you don't even notice them.
-You have an armour value of 1 against all physical environmental stress.
-This armour stacks with all other sources of armour.
+You have an armor value of 1 against all physical environmental stress.
+This armor stacks with all other sources of armor.
 **Frontiersmen Have To Improvise:** Making stuff out of the things around you is an integral part of wilderness survival.
 You may use your Survival skill instead of your Craftsmanship skill to build things out of scavenged materials.
 **Superior Tracking:** You could track a bacterium across ten parsecs of glass in a rainstorm with your eyes closed.
 Add two to your Survival skill when using it to track.
 **Caveman Lifestyle:** You know how to live naked in the wilderness.
 Ignore two shifts worth of increased Survival difficulty from lack of tools.
 **Actions Speak Louder Than Words:** Dealing with animals, who don't talk, has given you an excellent grasp of body language.
 You may use your Survival skill to see through the Disguise and Distraction and Misdirection trappings of Deceit.
 **Animal Magnetism:** It's a bit demeaning to equate seduction to animal training, but in your experience there isn't all that much difference between the two activities.
 You may use your Survival skill instead of your Rapport skill to seduce people.

 # Weapons

 **Footwork:** With skilled footwork you can parry or avoid anything your opponents throw at you, as long as you have the familiar weight of a melee weapon in your hands to guide you.
 You may use your Weapons skill for the defence trapping of Athletics as long as you are wielding a melee weapon.